Beyond-Voice: Towards Continuous 3D Hand Pose Tracking on Commercial Home Assistant Devices: System Design

-\textbf{Input data:} For ground truth in training, we use depth camera, Leap Motion, and its hand keypoint detection\cite{leapmotion}.
-This $21 \times 3$ coordinate data acts as ground truth for the $7 \times 512 \times 50$ feature map input passed to the model.
-During training, our model learns the patterns between ground truth visual data and the acoustic data.
-The ultimate output of the model is the 3D position of the 21 keypoints at a certain timestep, which can reconstruct the hand skeleton.
+\textbf{Multi-channel input feature map from the preprocessed range profile: } To collect ground truth for training, we use a depth camera, Leap Motion, with its hand joints detection API\cite{leapmotion}.
+Its 3D coordinates of 21 joints act as the training label for the $7 \times 256 \times 50$ acoustic feature map.
+The ultimate output of the model is the 3D position of the 21 joints at a certain timestep, which can reconstruct the hand skeleton continuously.

 The sample rate of the Leap Motion is dynamic, ranging from 90 to 110Hz.
 We timestamp each ground truth frame and align it with the high-sample-rate sound signals.
 It has 20 keypoints under the joints class, and another palm keypoint is added to keep consistent with the 21 keypoints ground truth that is widely adopted in hand tracking in the Computer Vision community.
 A visualization of the keypoint coordinate API is in Fig.~\ref{fig:skeleton}.